 Worthington’s final junior season started out with the wrong kind of bang.
 She took a bad step while chasing a ball on the tennis court and rolled her foot, breaking her fifth metatarsal in the process.
 She was non-weightbearing for roughly six weeks and was out of the tack for eight.
 But even though things didn’t start out quite as she expected, she didn’t let it slow her down once she was back showing.

-She was second in the George Morris Excellence In Equitation class during the Winter Equestrian Festival (Florida) and won both the Dover Saddlery/USEF Hunter Seat Medal and the WIHS Equitation Classic at the Devon Horse Show (Pennsylvania).
+She was fourth in the George Morris Excellence In Equitation class during the Winter Equestrian Festival (Florida) and won both the Dover Saddlery/USEF Hunter Seat Medal and the WIHS Equitation Classic at the Devon Horse Show (Pennsylvania).

 This fall the Las Vegas native began studying math and economics at Vanderbilt University (Tennessee), so she was hitting the books instead of the fall circuit.
 She joined the school’s Intercollegiate Horse Shows Association equestrian team and embarked on a new challenge.